My goal as a therapist is to give you the tools you need for real, fulfilling change so that you can live a life that reflects your deepest values.

 Shmuel Yosef Elbinger, MSW, is a therapist working with men and couples in private practice in Ramat Beit Shemesh and Jerusalem.

-Shmuel Yosef has learned in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
+Shmuel Yosef studied in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
+He works with the guidance of leading rabbis (see haskamos) and the supervision of senior therapists.

-Shmuel and his wife Naomi live in Ramat Beit Shemesh with their four children.
+Shmuel Yosef and his wife Naomi live in Ramat Beit Shemesh with their four children.

 Humans are wired to connect, and we need connection to be healthy and whole.
 Connection is about relationships: with the self and the other.